 Page 2.
-The second page of the application should be visible.
+The second page of the application should be visi-

 Page 3.
 Application Essay.
-The student's name should be written in the upper right-hand corner.
+The student's name should not appear on the essay.

 Page 4.
-All college transcripts for both ASU and transfer work should be included through the fall 2000 semester.
+All college transcripts for both ASU and transfer work should be included through the fall 2001 semester.
 Copies are acceptable.
-An academic advisor forwards 2001 ASU transcripts.
-(Applicants wishing to transfer spring semester 2001 work are responsible for submitting these transcripts by June 2 so that they may be added to their portfolios.
+An academic advisor forwards 2002 ASU transcripts.
+(Applicants wishing to transfer work are responsible for submitting these transcripts by June 3 so that they may be added to their portfolios.
 The student is also responsible for getting an official transfer transcript sent directly to the Office of the Registrar.)